NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The module schema includes the `imports` attribute, which allows incorporating further modules, for example to split a large configuration into multiple files.

-In particular, this allows you to separate option declarations from their call-sites in your configuration.
+In particular, this allows you to separate option declarations from where they are used in your configuration.

 You should now create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
 ```diff